 Having completed a degree in Film and Television Production, my first career was in television, working as a researcher on light entertainment programmes.

-My first career was in television production, working as a researcher on light entertainment programmes and then I made the leap into the charity sector for twelve years, working as a support worker, supporting a wide range of people with issues including addiction (drugs, alcohol, gambling) domestic abuse and mental health issues.
+I then moved into the charity sector for twelve years, working as a support worker in various organisations.
+I worked with a wide range of people with addiction (drugs, alcohol, gambling), domestic abuse, and mental health issues.

 Training as a therapist enabled me to understand the underlying reasons for people’s distress and gave me the tools to work with people to help make long-lasting changes.

 If you’d like to have a free phone call to find out more, please get in touch.